enzo-dante/tech_prep/README.md

 - pronounced: O of 1

-O(logn) LOGARITHMIC time complexity
+O(logn) LOGARITHMIC time complexity: worst-case, using a divide & conquer algorithm to get a value will only slowly increase the number of steps

 - pronounced: O of log n to the base 2

-O(n) LINEAR time complexity: worst-case, the number of steps is directly proportional to the length of the input because getting a value WITHOUT a key will require traversing to the end of a collection
+O(n) LINEAR time complexity: worst-case, the number of steps is directly proportional to the length of the input size because getting a value WITHOUT a key will require traversing to the end of a collection

 - pronounced: O of n

-O(nlogn) loglinear time complexity
+O(nlogn) LOGLINEAR time complexity

 - pronounced: O of n log n

-O(n^2) QUADRATIC time complexity
+O(n-squared) QUADRATIC time complexity: the absolute worst-case, the number of steps exponentially increases due to nested loops.

 - pronounced: O of n-squared

 # Keywords

-STATIC
+__STATIC__

 a unique class variable assigned to a single space in memory & referenced across entire application